J-Sanderson/100-days-of-code/log-round2.md

 I'm keeping the styling on these minimal; I don't want to detract from the main point of interest which should obviously be the chart itself.

 Taking a look at the next challenge (heatmap visualisation) and I guess this is going to mean learning how to implement a colour scale.
 (Also I think the chart is eaier to read when tilted?
 I find the year/month data seems to make more sense that way.
-Maybe I will build it as such.)
+Maybe I will build it as such.
+[This](http://bl.ocks.org/tjdecke/5558084) also looks worth studying.)

 **Link to work:** [Scatterplot](https://codepen.io/jsanderson/full/qYdxJx/)